 "I'm Grateful that Cris is Offering Himself as a Resource to You."

 Cris is a former College Zoom student from many years back whose passion is financial literacy.
-Today, Cris's day job is as an independent financial advisor.
+Today, Cris's day job is as an independent and certified financial advisor (link to his website).
 Earlier in his career, he worked at Morgan Stanley and Raymond James to provide businesses and families like yours with strategic financial plans.
 One day over lunch, David and Cris hatched this idea as a way to help families have an important conversation that is often neglected.
 This free planning opportunity to meet with Cris is independent of, and unconnected to, College Zoom.

 Note: this is a volunteer, free service offered by Cris to you.
 You will email the requested information directly to Cris.
 College Zoom does not see, save, or have access to whatever you input.
 If you already have a financial advisor, this is a great opportunity for an unbiased second opinion on the strategic options that best suit you.